amougel/ripple-lib/docs/index.md

 [suspendedPaymentCreation](#suspended-payment-creation) | A `suspendedPaymentCreation` transaction creates a suspended payment on the ledger, which locks XRP until a cryptographic condition is met or it expires.
 It is like an escrow service where the Ripple network acts as the escrow agent.
 [suspendedPaymentCancellation](#suspended-payment-cancellation) | A `suspendedPaymentCancellation` transaction unlocks the funds in a suspended payment and sends them back to the creator of the suspended payment, but it will only work after the suspended payment expires.
 [suspendedPaymentExecution](#suspended-payment-execution) | A `suspendedPaymentExecution` transaction unlocks the funds in a suspended payment and sends them to the destination of the suspended payment, but it will only work if the cryptographic condition is provided.
+[paymentChannelCreate](#payment-channel-create) | A `paymentChannelCreate` transaction creates a unidirectional channel and funds it with XRP.
+The address sending this transaction becomes the "source address" of the payment channel.
+[paymentChannelFund](#payment-channel-fund) | A `paymentChannelFund` transaction adds additional XRP to an open payment channel, updates the expiration time of the channel, or both.
+Only the source address of the channel can use this transaction.
+(Transactions from other addresses fail with the error tecNO_PERMISSION.)
+[paymentChannelClaim](#payment-channel-claim) | A `paymentChannelClaim` transaction claims XRP from a payment channel, adjusts the payment channel's expiration, or both.

-The three "suspended payment" transaction types are not supported by the production Ripple peer-to-peer network at this time.
+The "suspended payment" and "payment channel" transaction types are not supported by the production Ripple peer-to-peer network at this time.
 They are available for testing purposes if you [configure RippleAPI](#boilerplate) to connect to the [Ripple Test Net](https://ripple.com/build/ripple-test-net/) instead.

 ## Transaction Flow